 How Is Alzheimer’s Diagnosed?

-Most people didn’t know that there was such a thing as Parkinson’s Disease until 1991.
-This was when Michael J. Fox publicly announced that he had been diagnosed with early-onset Parkinson’s disease.
+Most people didn’t know there was such a thing as Parkinson’s Disease until 1991 when Michael J. Fox publicly announced he had been diagnosed with early-onset PD.
 He was only 29 at the time of this diagnosis.
 This was the fuel behind the launch of the Michael J. Fox Foundation in 2000.
-Michael J. Fox’s situation was unique because PD most commonly affects patients beyond the age of 60.
+Michael J. Fox’s situation was unique because PD most commonly affects patients above the age of 60.

-Unfortunately, PD is more common than most people realize, increasing annually by about 1 million new parents in the US alone.
-Up to 20% of patients with PD show early symptoms including:
+Unfortunately, PD is more common than most people realize.
+Up to 20% of patients with PD can show early symptoms, including: